jr13-rep/inventory_app/README.md

 # inventory_app

-A simple inventory database with a Win32 GUI and an embedded SQLite database.

-## Build a Windows executable

 This project is a native Windows C++ application that builds into a single `.exe`.

 ### Prerequisites

-1. Install Visual Studio 2022 (Desktop development with C++) or the Build Tools.
+1. Install Visual Studio 2022 (Desktop development with C++) or the Build Tools, including the Windows SDK.
 2. Install [vcpkg](https://github.com/microsoft/vcpkg) and the static SQLite package:

    ```powershell